{{ item.label }}: {{ item.title }}

 Follow the conference on X #LearningFromDeaths

-This National Conference focuses on improving the investigation and learning from deaths in NHS Trusts.
-By collecting the data and taking action in response to failings in care, trusts will be able to give an open and honest account of the circumstances leading to a death.
+This National Conference focuses on improving the investigation and learning from deaths.
 There will be an extended focus on engaging and involving patients, families and staff following a death, and on learning from deaths including an update from a coroner.
+Extended sessions will focus on mortality governance, investigation and monitoring, national developments and case studies of NHS Trusts learning from deaths and identifying and implementing learning actions for change.

 Attendance at this conference will support you to: